Chizmo-byte/obsidian-bases-relation-diagram/README.md

 3. Copy the three files into it
 4. Reload Obsidian and enable **Base Diagram** in Community plugins

+## Manual layout by design

+Base Diagram intentionally does not run an automatic graph layout.
+Once you place a note, it stays there — positions are saved per folder, so a layout you've arranged with meaning (a timeline, a hierarchy, groups of related notes) won't be reshuffled as your notes change.

+Think of it less as a graph view and more as a relation board you build and maintain yourself.

 ## Known limitations

-- Layout is manual only — there's no automatic graph-layout algorithm, so relationship lines can cross or pass behind boxes on dense diagrams
 - One diagram shows one folder at a time
+- Relationship lines are straight and can cross or pass behind boxes;
+  rearrange boxes to keep dense diagrams readable
 - No formal cardinality notation (1-to-many, etc.) — just directional arrows